futtetennista/futtetennista.github.io/posts/algorithms-and-data-structures/2017-12-08-functional-graphs.markdown

 Notice that the type signature for the `mkEmpty bnds` is mandatory, more info can be found [here](https://stackoverflow.com/a/9469942/).
-The `chop` function does the pruning of those trees that have already been discovered:
+The `chop` function discards the trees that have already been discovered:

 ``` haskell
 chop :: (MA.MArray (MA.STUArray s) Bool m)